 - Essential oils

-Cannabidiol (a.k.a CBD) is a form of cannabis that has been shown to contain important medicinal benefits.
-Rest assured though it does not make the recipient feel “stoned” in any way.
-Cannabinoids may have a neutralising effect on MRSA (methicillin-resistant Staphylococcus aureus), a type of superbug that is resistant to most antibiotics.
+Cannabidiol (a.k.a CBD) is a form of cannabis that contains antibacterial and antifungal properties that may prove to be medicinal when it comes to skin infections.
+The cannabinoids found in CBD oil may help in neutralising MRSA (methicillin-resistant Staphylococcus aureus), a type of superbug that’s resistant to most antibiotics.

-Cannabinoids may also help increase the skin’s natural resistance to infections by enhancing the response of the endocannibinoid system (a group of molecules and receptors that help with immunity, among other things), making the skin more resistant to infections.
+Cannabinoids may also help in preventing future skin infections by upregulating the endocannabinoid system (a network of molecules and receptors that help with immunity, among other things), making the skin more resistant to infections.